ossd-s24/project-evaluation/Oppia_evaluation.md

 Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+It took a while to install it.
+Rosetta and downloading the virtual environment was not downloading properly.
+They only have instructions from m1 chip and not m2 chip.

-How long did the whole process take?
+How long did the whole process take? around 45 to an hour

 ---